deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “That sounds nice,” Xiù smiled.
 “Maybe we’ll get to visit someday.”

-“Yeah… You know what struck me as weird?
+“Yeah… You know what struck me as weird?""

 “What?”

 “We spent *years* living on that ship, and I’ve been up to my elbows building more like her ever since, and I was *still* shocked by how tiny she is inside.
-Like… my memory says we had plenty of room, but in reality…” she waved around their living room.
+Like… my memory says we had plenty of room, but in reality…” She waved around their living room.
 “We spent that whole time living in a room half this size.
 Funny how memory plays tricks on you, you know?”

 Julian shrugged.
 “Well I gotta admit, I don’t mind the extra space.”